 If you're not getting a fast enough response to your queries, you can make a polite request to one of O2's many social media accounts.
 These include: Facebook, Twitter, Instagram, Snapchat, YouTube, and LinkedIn.

 How can I amend my spending cap?

-Your O2 monthly contract comes with a user name and password that you can use to log on to your account details on the O2 website's 'My O2' pages and app.
-You can check your spending, and amend any details there.
+Your O2 monthly contract comes with a username and password that you can use to log on to your account details on the O2 website's 'My O2' pages and app.
+You can check your spending, and make any changes there.

 Are PAC and STAC codes different?